Planned Giving

 Planned giving:

-• Comes from your accumulated assets—not weekly income.
+• Comes from your accumulated assets

-• Supports the long-term stability of our church and its ministries.
+• Supports the long-term stability of our church and its ministries

-• Is available to everyone, regardless of income.
+• Is available to everyone, regardless of income

-• Offers the opportunity to express your values through thoughtful generosity.
+• Offers the opportunity to express your values through thoughtful generosity

 Why it Matters